 Raw Cashew Nuts

 There are many places that sell what they are calling raw cashews.
 The problem is, all have been steamed or boiled.
-So if you are buying packages of raw cashews you are being conned.
+So if you are buying packages of raw cashews you are being conned and wasting your money.
 If you doubt this, plant one and see if it grows.

 The reason for this is there is a strong acid inside the cashew shell.
 This prevents anyone from opening the nut without them first cooking it.
 Even if you have heard of raw cashew nuts, this is not true.
 All the nuts have to be cooked in order to open the shell and release the acid.
 So raw cashews are in fact heated if not roasted.
 I have seen the resulting burn of the acid in the cashew nut on the arm of my young neighbor.
 She was about 10 when it happened and It was very painful for her.

 Traditionally Prepared Cashew Nuts

 When we had our first harvest of cashew nuts, shortly after arriving in Brazil, I was petrified at the way they were prepared.
-Being a native Californian, I have had the possibility of forest fires ingrained into me from a young age.
+Being a native Californian, I have had the possibility of forest fires ingrained in me from a young age.
 Seeing how traditional roasting of cashews was done here on a parched lawn with dry looking palm trees nearby had me worried.
 Coupled with a gusty day I envisioned the whole farm catching alight.

 Our gardener began by washing out a 25-liter paint can and piercing holes in it.
 Then he began to build a fire quite close to the house and just explained they had always done it this way.
 The next thing I knew there was a roaring (albeit small) fire burning uncomfortably close-by.
 The cashews were spitting hot acid and the gardener just kept stirring explaining that everything was under control.

 Below is a video of how this process is done.
 It also shows how to make caldo do caju.
 This is stewed cashew fruits cooked with water and sugar.
 This is also commercially available to buy here in Brazil.
 I hope you enjoy the video.